-- Follow the reasonable instructions of the Academy's staff at all times. - Maintain appropriate standards of behaviour, ensuring respect is shown to staff, other students, buildings and facilities both in classrooms and the wider environment. - Refrain from eating and drinking in lessons (with the exception of water). - Remove caps/hats and outside coats/jackets in lessons in order to create a mature, professional and purposeful learning environment. - Not use, or make visible, mobile phones in lessons, unless directed to do so by the teacher. - Not use, or make visible, headphones in lessons, unless permission is granted to do so by the teacher. - Wear lanyards with student ID badges at all times whilst on site and follow published protocols if they forget their lanyard. - Never, under any circumstances, bring people on site who are not students of Durham Sixth Form Centre. - Report any strangers on site to a member of staff immediately. - Dress appropriately for an educational setting.
-See Student Dress Code. - Read the weekly Student Briefing Notes to ensure they are aware of important messages. - Check Academy email accounts, student notice boards, the Student Dashboard, social media and Google Classrooms regularly, in order to stay abreast of current news, important updates and work set by their teachers. - Adhere to all Academy policies, including the Acceptable Use of ICT and Internet Use Agreement. - Accept that this is a non-smoking site (including e-cigarettes and vapes) and to comply with this requirement. - Accept that the use of, or being under the influence of, alcohol and/or drugs is strictly prohibited. - Accept financial responsibility for any property committed to the student's care or to ensure its return in good condition at the end of the course. - Take advantage of the opportunities provided by Durham Sixth Form Centre.
+- Follow the reasonable instructions of the school's staff at all times. - Maintain appropriate standards of behaviour, ensuring respect is shown to staff, other students, buildings and facilities both in classrooms and the wider environment. - Refrain from eating and drinking in lessons (with the exception of water). - Remove caps/hats and outside coats/jackets in lessons in order to create a mature, professional and purposeful learning environment. - Not use, or make visible, mobile phones in lessons, unless directed to do so by the teacher. - Not use, or make visible, headphones in lessons, unless permission is granted to do so by the teacher. - Wear lanyards with student ID badges at all times whilst on site and follow published protocols if they forget their lanyard. - Never, under any circumstances, bring people on site who are not students of Durham Sixth Form Centre. - Report any strangers on site to a member of staff immediately. - Dress appropriately for an educational setting; see the 'Student Dress Code' section below. - Read the weekly Student Briefing Notes to ensure they are aware of important messages. - Check school email accounts, the Durham Sixth Form Centre App (Reach More Parents), student notice boards, the Student Dashboard, social media and Google Classrooms regularly, in order to stay abreast of current news, important updates and work set by their teachers. - Adhere to all school policies, including the Acceptable Use of ICT and Internet Use Agreement. - Accept that this is a non-smoking site (including e-cigarettes and vapes) and to comply with this requirement. - Accept that the use of, or being under the influence of, alcohol and/or drugs is strictly prohibited. - Accept financial responsibility for any property committed to the student's care or to ensure its return in good condition at the end of the course. - Take advantage of the opportunities provided by Durham Sixth Form Centre.

-Bullying and Harassment
+4. Bullying and harassment